VoidGod00/Web-Crawler/README.md

 The project is designed to be modular, with separate classes for URL fetching, URL storing, and crawling.
 This makes it easy to extend and modify the crawler for specific use cases.

+this github repository contain the source code and the executable file named 'web_crawler.jar' in the app folder that can be used to run this project as a standalone program.

 ✨ Features
 ================================